 In 2009 I founded Bocoup, a web platform consulting company where we work on assistive technology, web standards, and no-code programming tools like Scratch and Airtable.
 Our team of project managers, designers and engineers works to prioritize the inclusion and safety of people from marginalized backgrounds through the course of this work.
 We use tools like our Code of Conduct to incorporate our organizational values into the way we work with clients and the broader web technology industry.

-Along with running Bocoup day-to-day, I contribute to other projects related to technology and social justice including:
+Along with running Bocoup day-to-day, I contribute to other projects related to art, technology, and social justice including: